zimmermanc/evident-automation/autoremediate/aws/docs/instances_nonpri_regions.md

     * SNS Topic Name: **instances-non-pri-regions-topic**
     * Teams: Select the same team(s) as above in the Create Custom Signature step
     * Alert Types: Check **Fail** (Uncheck all others)
-    * Signatures: Select **Amazon Low Risk Signatures** and choose the custom signature we just created; "Instances in Non Priority Regions"
+    * Signatures: Select **Amazon Low Risk Signatures** and choose the custom signature we just created; *Instances in Non Priority Regions*

 #### Create IAM Policy and Role for Lambda